JetBrains/teamcity-sdk-docs/topics/basic-ui-plugins.md

 __Source branch with the example project: [example/basic-plugin-v2](https://github.com/JetBrains/teamcity-sakura-ui-plugins/tree/example/basic-plugin-with-context)__.

-The basic plugin we wrote in the first part does not provide many benefits, unless your only goal is to draw some text or symbols in the header.
-In most cases, a plugin should provide useful data about the currently selected entity, whether it is a build configuration ID, project ID or other ID.
+The basic plugin we wrote in the first part does not provide many benefits, unless your only goal is to draw some constant text.
+In most cases, a plugin should react to user actions and provide useful information about the currently selected entity, whether it is a build configuration ID, project ID or other IDs.
 The data we use to populate the HTML elements is called a _Model_.
-When we used a basic plugin v.1, we have an empty Model.
-Let's fill it!
+When we used a basic plugin v.1, we had an empty Model.
+Let's explore how TeamCity OpenAPI helps you to pick any data which TeamCity knows about the entity from the model: dependent builds, committers, changes, names, and so on.

 To start the tutorial, open the `src/main/java/com/demoDomain/teamcity/demoPlugin/controllers/SakuraUIPluginController.java` file from the example project.